 I think you will love this recipe for chicken with mushrooms and thyme, friends.
 It’s an easy skillet meal that’s ready fast, so you can make it on any weeknight.
 And as a bonus, it has eye-healthy ingredients as do all the recipes from Eat Right for Your Sight!

 Consider serving it like I did, with my flaky cheddar biscuits.

 I received a complimentary copy of Eat Right for Your Sight.
-Product links are affiliate links.
-Thank you.
+All opinions are my own.